paperparrot/Factor_analysis/README.md

 # Factor_analysis
 This program will do factor analysis through PCA and some dressing up.
+Still in early stages.